brean/docker-ros/README.md

 If you already opened from inside the dev container or accidentially clicked on "Reopen in Container" click on "File" > "Open Recent" > and click on the folder without "[Dev Container]" in the name (it should be the top entry in the list).

 Even if you want to use devContainer it is best practice to have a setup that also runs without it so people can run your container even if something does not work with their setup or if they want to use another IDE/Editor and not VS Code.
+It also makes it easier to deploy your docker container to the robot later on.
 I prefere `docker compose` to configure my docker container so I don't have to run long `docker`-commands.

 First lets take a look at a simple ROS 2 setup with two custom ros packages in the `ros`-folder, it contains one package that publishes and a second package that has a subscriber to these messages.
 Its taken from the [tutorial for writing a basic publisher and subscriber in python.](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) So it should be easy to understand however both single subscriber and publisher scripts are accompanied by a some files to create individual packages and launch files for both as you might find in a more complex ROS 2 setup.